What is SaaS Sprawl?

 Step 5: Govern

 Implement policies and workflows for SaaS procurement.
 Require approval before new purchases.
-Integrate with expense management.
+Integrate with expense management so card-paid SaaS surfaces automatically.

 Step 6: Monitor continuously

 SaaS sprawl isn't a one-time problem.
-New applications appear constantly.
+New applications appear constantly — users adopt them, vendors release them, mergers add them.
 Continuous monitoring is essential.

 How Certero helps with SaaS Sprawl

-CerteroX SaaS Management provides comprehensive SaaS discovery and management to address sprawl.
+CerteroX SaaS Management provides comprehensive SaaS discovery and management to address sprawl at the source.

 Discovery methods

-Browser extension (Chrome, Edge, Firefox) captures real usage
+Browser extension (Chrome, Edge, Firefox) — captures real end-user activity including apps accessed with personal credentials

 Results

-Organizations using Certero discover 3-5x more SaaS applications than IT expected and achieve up to 40% cost reduction through optimization.
+Organizations using Certero discover 3-5x more SaaS applications than IT expected and achieve material cost reduction through discovery, reclaim, rationalization, and data-backed renewal negotiation.

 Recognition